bring-shrubbery/liverpool-dissertation/README.md

 ### Style tests

-Linting hasn't been set up for this projetc yet.
+Linting hasn't been set up for this project yet.

 ## License